mehwisha01/Design-Portfolio/content/posts/FourQ/index.md

 ## User Feedback

-Following is a list of just few feedback received from the users:
+Following is a list of just few feedback/insights I received from the users:

 User 1: <i>I should be able to see the historical data so that if I am responsible on missing a payment, I can find the discrepancy or pay the vendor out immediately. </i>